cloudydaiyz/find-it/README.md

-# the-great-hunt
+# game-center
+Game Center for cloudydaiyz.com.
+This repository contains the frontend, backend, and infrastructure.

+WIP:
-Scavenger hunt game.
-This repository serves as the backend.
+- Scavenger hunt

-Frontend: (tbd)

-Infrastructure: (tbd)
+- Family feud
+- Jeopardy